-- Children are fully responsive, crying or verbally respond to questions, may have loud cough (and able to take a breath before coughing).
+- Children are fully responsive, crying or verbally respond to questions; may have a loud cough (and be able to take a breath before coughing).

 - Wheezy breath sounds.

-- Attempts at coughing are quiet or silent.
+- Attempts at coughing that are quiet or silent.

 - Cyanosis and diminishing conscious level (particularly in children).

-- In mild obstruction, encourage the patient to continue coughing, but do nothing else except monitor for deterioration.
+- In mild obstruction, encourage the patient to continue coughing; however, do nothing else except monitor for deterioration.